AppScriptIO/nodeRelationshipGraph/documentation/information.md

 # Notes:
 - Generally speaking, there isn't really a concept of mutable state in abstract algebra (of which Graph Theory is a part).
 Only existence/non-existence.
 Graphs have a static state, and cannot be mutable in common Graph Theory concepts.
 Any 'change' indicated would be another distinct graph.

-### Some terms that can be used:
+# Modules that depend on the graphTraversal module:
+- buildTool
+- services repositories.
-- Fork, Port, Channel
+-

 ___
 [Development TODO list](/documentation/TODO.md)